greganswer/everlywell_code_challenge/README.md

 - [ ] Consider requiring an email address to make sure users are unique
 - [ ] Standardize error messages
 - [ ] Return JSON responses that include parent keys like `meta` and `data`
+- [ ] Only allow the current user to friend other users
+- [ ] Allow users to accept or reject friend requests

 ### Technical changes